 3. Municipal Climate Change Action Plans (MCCAPs) that were required as part of the 2010-2014 Canada/Nova Scotia Agreement on the Transfer of Federal Gas Tax Revenues, provide municipalities with a framework for introducing climate change to local government and building knowledge and capacity.

 4. Using these first threads as ways to build local community economic resiliency in a post-consumerism-focused world, and confirming a new narrative that the economy and the environment are not at odds with each other, but actually reinforce each other to build prosperity.

 The closed retreat event has been limited to 24 invited Atlantic Canada region participants.
 To date, John Eaton, Thinkers Lodge Director, Chad Frischmann, Drawdown Science Director, and Michael Shuman, local economies expert and author, have been confirmed to attend the retreat as international participants.
 Atlantic Canada participants are those who have the capability to scale climate change solutions at the local level in the following areas:

 Student and Public Events

-On Thursday, September 28, and Sunday, October 1, student and community public events are being organized at several excellent venues in Pugwash.
+On Thursday, September 28, and Sunday, October 1, student and community public events are being held at several excellent venues in Pugwash.
 These events are being designed to provide public engagement and education, artistic expression and community learning and celebration.
-These events will be announced in the coming months.

 What is Drawdown?
 Drawdown is that point in time when greenhouse gases peak and begin to decline on a year-to-year basis.
 It is the most important goal for humanity to undertake.
 It is not a daydream because Drawdown is based on research that maps, measures, and models solutions that are already in place.